Read me

 The highlight of this story is not about the world of a 13-year-old kid with its striking contrast with adulthood.
-As early as the very first Josh’s experience with the inevitable reality of Manhattan, the movie speaks ironically about the behavior of those, who claim themselves to be mature.
-In that memorable scene within the ‘St. James Hotel’, we can witness what an antisocial way of living some people prefer when not being confronted by parents or social judging.
-By taking into consideration the sounds behind Josh’s wall, the house steward, the conditions in the rooms, it is easy to imagine what do the visitors do here at night.
+As early as the very first Josh’s experience with the inevitable reality of Manhattan, the movie speaks ironically about the behavior of those who claim to be mature.
+In that memorable scene within the St. James Hotel, we can witness what an antisocial way of living some people prefer when not confronted by parents or social judgment.
+By taking into consideration the sounds behind Josh’s wall, the house steward, and the conditions in the rooms, it is easy to imagine what the visitors do here at night.
 It looks even more grotesque when we understand that Tom Hanks’ character rents a room in such a place with a 13-year-old kid.

 – Billy: This one looks all right.